 However, 1D proton NMR suffers from large overlap between peaks that restrains its quantitative use, particularly when complex mixtures are studied.
 In order to overcome these drawbacks, we are developing new quantitative 2D NMR approaches, since multidimensional NMR offers a better discrimination between resonances in complex samples with overlapped peaks.

 Still, conventional 2D NMR experiments are affected by long experiment durations that, beyond timetable constraints, limit their use for quantitative analysis (since long experiments are highly sensitive to spectrometer instabilities) or for studying fast processes (kinetics, dynamics, etc.).
 For this reason, we focus on developing fast and precise 2D NMR experiments and we apply them to a variety of quantitative studies.
-A large part of our projects concerns the development of quantitative methods based on the ultrafast 2D NMR methodology, which makes it possible to record 2D NMR spectra in a fraction of a second to a few minutes.
+A large part of our projects concerns the development of quantitative methods based on fast 2D NMR methods, which makes it possible to record 2D NMR spectra in a fraction of a second to a few minutes.

 Key References: